 One of the most important and essential parts of New York's historical fabric is its "street furniture" -- lamp posts, street clocks, sign posts, and benches that enhance and maintain the intimacy and scale of neighborhood blocks.
 Perhaps the most striking of these street amenities are the oversize cast-iron post or sidewalk clocks that proudly dominate city sidewalks.
 These clocks proliferated in American cities well after the turn of the twentieth century but many have since fallen prey to automobile accidents and sidewalk ordinances.
-One of the few that exists in New York today is the clock at No. 753 Manhattan Avenue in Brooklyn.
+Only a few exist in New York today, one of which is the No. 30-78 Steinway Street clock in Queens.